threatcode/threat-ci-pipeline/README.md

 ### Avoid running CI on certain branches

-It is possible to configure the pipeline to skip branches you don't want CI to be run on.
+It is possible to configure the pipeline to skip branches you don't want CI to run on.
 The `SALSA_CI_IGNORED_BRANCHES` variable can be set to a regex that will be compared against the ref name and will decide if a pipeline is created.

 By default, pipelines are only created for branches that contain a `debian/` folder.